Why Makharij Matter for Perfect Quran Recitation

 Say each pair slowly, feel the makhraj change and listen.

-- Don't rely on English approximations — many Arabic sounds don't exist in English (ع، ح، ط، ض, etc.)
+Don't rely on English approximations.
+Many Arabic sounds don't exist in English (ع، ح، ط، ض, etc.).
+Trying to match them to English sounds will lead to incorrect pronunciation.

-- Use the touch method: trace with your tongue or place your finger/stethoscope near the throat to feel where the sound originates
+- Use the touch method: Trace with your tongue or place your finger near the throat to feel where the sound originates.
+Physical feeling is more reliable than trying to match sounds.

 Differences Between Similar Letters